Laboratory

 If you suspect a poor vacuum, use the following procedure to check and pump on the vacuum:

-• Be sure that you don’t lift the dewar by the top piece.
+• Be sure that you don’t lift the dewar by the top plate.
 If there is no vacuum or partial vacuum in the vacuum space, the bottom section of the dewar will fall off.

-WARNING:EXTREME caution must be used when examining the vacuum.
-There are many finelayers of superinsulation in the vacuum space.
+WARNING: EXTREME caution must be used when examining the vacuum.
+There are many fine layers of superinsulation in the vacuum space.
 Rapid changes in pressure may cause rupturing of the superinsulation.
 Therefore, NEVER abruptly open the dewar vacuum space to atmospheric pressure; the dewar vacuum should be slowly vented over a period of about 15 minutes.
 The helium reservoir must always be at room temperature when gas is admitted to the vacuum space or when it is being pumped.

 If the pump is not oil free, then a liquid nitrogen trap is required.
-The cold trap is necessary to prevent back-streaming of diffusion pump oil into the vacuum space after it has reached a low, static pressure.
+The cold trap is necessary to prevent back-streaming of pump oil into the vacuum space after it has reached a low, static pressure.

 • Make sure all the components in Figure 1 are connected and leak tight.
 Valves #1 and #2 should be closed.
-If a LN2 trap is being used, fill the trap.

 • Connect the vacuum valve actuator onto the pump-out port on the dewar.
 Be sure that the o-ring that will surround the pump-out port has seated.

-• Lower the actuator piston until it touches the pump-out port plug (which has a threaded insert in it).
+• Lower the actuator piston until it touches the pump-out port plug, which has a threaded insert in it.

 • Screw in the actuator piston into the pump-out port plug.
 Only screw it in a couple of turns.
 If you screw in the piston all the way, it may get stuck and it will be nearly impossible to disengage the pump-out port plug and remove the vacuum valve actuator assembly after you have completed pumping out the dewar.
 DO NOT RAISE THE PISTON YET

-CAUTION:Care must be taken in the use of the dewar vacuum valve actuator.
+CAUTION: Care must be taken in the use of the dewar vacuum valve actuator.
 It is very difficult to tell if the valve is disengaged or not.
-It is best to pull the body upper off while keeping the piston extended (i.e., CLOSED) before removing the pump-out port plug.
+It is best to pull the body upper off while keeping the piston depressed (i.e., CLOSED) before removing the valve operator.

 • Turn on the vacuum pump and open valve #2.
 Monitor the pressure gauge.